-Health and Nutrition are important aspects for students development.
+Health and Nutrition are important aspects for students' development.
 To support this, we have a Healthy Eating Policy and Program at Lucknow Primary School.
-Students are encouraged to bring healthy, nutritious food in their lunch boxes and supported to eat these through having scheduled, brain breaks throughout the day.
+The schools lunch order menu has been carefully checked through the Victorian Government Food Checker to ensure it complies with the nutritional guidelines.
+Students are encouraged to bring healthy, nutritious food in their lunch boxes and supported to eat these through having two scheduled brain breaks throughout the day.